cristianfalcone/ajo/readme.md

 - **Example:** `h('div', { skip: shouldSkip })` - here, if `shouldSkip` is `true`, Ajo will not render or update the `div`'s child nodes.

 #### `memo` Attribute:
-- **Purpose:** The `memo` attribute is used for memorization.
+- **Purpose:** The `memo` attribute is used for memoization.
 It's a performance optimization technique to prevent unnecessary renders.
 - **Behavior:** When the `memo` attribute is provided, Ajo will shallow compare the memoized values with the new ones.
-If they are the same, Ajo will skip rendering the element attributes and child nodes.
+If they are the same, Ajo will skip rendering the element attributes, properties and child nodes.
 For stateful components, this also prevents the component from re-rendering.
-- **Example:** `h(div, { memo: [dependency1, dependency2] })` - the element (and all its child nodes) will re-render only if `dependency1` or `dependency2` change.
+- **Example:** `h(div, { memo: [dependency1, dependency2] })` - the element will re-render only if `dependency1` or `dependency2` change.

 #### `ref` Attribute:
-- **Purpose:** The `ref` attribute provides a way to access the underlying DOM element or component element instance.
+- **Purpose:** The `ref` attribute provides a way to access the underlying DOM element.
-- **Behavior:** When an element is mounted or updated, the `ref` callback is called with the DOM element or component instance as an argument.
+- **Behavior:** When an element is mounted or updated, the `ref` callback is called with the DOM element as an argument.
 This allows you to store a reference to it for later use, such as focusing an input or measuring dimensions.
 - **Example:** `h('input', { ref: el => (this.inputNode = el) })` - stores a reference to the input element.

 ## Stateful components